e-valuation/EvaP/README.md

 ## Installation

 The easiest setup using [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) is shown here.
-Some Apples M1/M2 are not supported by VirtualBox, please jump down to the docker setup section.
+Some CPUs like Apples M1/M2 are not supported by VirtualBox, please jump down to the docker setup section.
 For manual installation instructions and production deployment please see the [wiki page on installation](https://github.com/e-valuation/EvaP/wiki/Installation).

 0. Install [git](https://git-scm.com/downloads), [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)